 Your Dog Has Separation Anxiety

-Tips To Get A Dog To Stop Barking
+6 Tips To Get A Dog To Stop Barking

-Now that you have some reasons for WHY your dog is barking, now is the time to try different dog training techniques to get them to stop doing it.
+Now that you have some reasons for why your dog is barking, now is the time to try different dog training techniques to get them to stop doing it.

 Each of the options below are common training techniques that help, but they all take time, consistency, and patience.

 Remove The Motivation

 Keeping an eye on your dog and tracking what makes them bark is important to helping find the trigger.

 Maybe there is a rabbit that comes and visits during the day.
-Or, maybe the mailman is the trigger!

 All of these can be triggers and to stop the barking we would need to either remove the trigger or divert your dog’s attention elsewhere while the trigger is present.